 To gain approval, your application must satisfy the Ministry that your child will be taught at least as regularly and as well as they would be in a registered school.
 If your child has special education needs, the application must show that these needs will be met.

-You will need to fill in an application form, prepare the required supporting documents, and send them to your local Ministry of Education office.
+You will need to complete an application form and prepare the required supporting documents, then send them to your local Ministry of Education office.
 There are a number of ways you can do this:

-- you can submit an application of your own design.
-If you decide to do this, section one of the form still must be completed and attached to your application.
-Please read the associated guidance documents to be sure that your application meets the criteria set by the Ministry.
+Or you can email an application of your own design to your local Ministry office.
+If you do this section one of the Ministry form must still be completed and attached to your application.
+Read the associated guidance documents to be sure that your application meets the criteria set by the Ministry.

-A staff member from the Ministry will contact you once they have received your application and may ask you for extra information.
+Once you've submitted your application a staff member from the Ministry will by in touch.
+They may ask you for extra information.
 This is a normal part of the process.

 The Ministry will contact the most recent school that your child has been enrolled in (if any).
 This is to get a full picture of your child’s educational context, providing insight into how you will need to individualise your educational approach to suit the needs of your child.

 If your application is approved you will receive a Certificate of Exemption and you can start home educating your child.
 A separate Certificate of Exemption is required for each child.

 If your application is declined you will receive a letter explaining the reason the application was declined.
 You can appeal the decision by notifying the Ministry’s National Office in writing.
 The application will be referred to the Education Review Office (ERO).
 The Secretary, after considering the ERO report, will confirm the refusal or grant a certificate.
 The Secretary's decision is final.